SaiRitwik11/ai-job-tracker-capstone/README.md

 - Response rates by company and role
 - Follow-up timing effectiveness

+This analytics layer mirrors the type of pipeline monitoring and conversion analysis done in business analytics roles — applied to the job search funnel as the data domain.

 The focus is on extracting actionable insights from application data rather than building AI models from scratch.

 💡 This project focuses on analyzing job application data to improve conversion rates, optimize follow-ups, and increase interview success probability.